snapcrafters/sommelier-core/README.md

 * Uses Wine from the wine-platform snaps to reduce the size of your snap.
 * Uses the `gnome-3-28` extension for initializing all the generic desktop stuff.
 * Includes the "Modern" theme from [ReactOS](https://reactos.org/) so Windows applications look less ugly.
-* Updates the wine prefix every time wine changes.
+* Updates the Wine prefix every time Wine changes.
 Can upgrade a 32-bit Wine prefix to 64-bit.
 * Reinstalls the Windows app every time the snap `version` changes.
 * Reconfigures Wine every time the snap `revision` or the Wine version changes.
 * Users can run `myapp.wine` to run arbitrary applications inside this snap.